How to Use a Screw Extractor | Remove Damaged Screws Like a Pro!

 How to Use a Screw Extractor Crash Course

-- Use a set with double-ended burnishing/screw extracting bits – they’re easier
+- Use a set with double-ended boring/screw extracting bits—they’re easier

-- Using your drill in reverse, slowly burnish out the damaged head
+- Using your drill in reverse, slowly bore out the damaged head

-- Flip the bit around and use constant pressure to drive in the extractor until it bites
+- Flip the bit around and use constant pressure in reverse (slooooooow speed) to drive in the extractor until it bites

 - Slowly keep turning the screw/bolt/plug out until it works free

-Rounded out and stripped screws can throw a real wrench into our productivity, but they don’t have to bring your work to a grinding halt.
-Keep a relatively inexpensive screw extractor on-hand to remove those pesky worn and weathered fasteners with a minimal amount of frustration.
+Sometimes you can cut or bend off a fastener and it’s fine.
+Other times, however, you’ve simply got to get it out.
+Rounded out and stripped screws can throw a real wrench in your productivity, but they don’t have to bring your work to a grinding halt.
+Keep a relatively inexpensive screw extractor on-hand.
+It will let you quickly remove those pesky worn and weathered fasteners with a minimal amount of frustration.

 The key to the screw extractor’s usefulness lies in its general design.
 While brands vary, the most common design uses a tapered drill bit with reverse threading.
+This helps it lock into and remove damaged screws.
 Makes sense, right?

 Basically, after punching or drilling into the top of your busted up screw, you’ll use a screw extractor to bite down into the screw and twist it back out of whatever it was holding together.
 Easy-peasy.